Creating a collection

 • cd <path/to/><collection_id>-declarations/deployment

-• ansible-playbook opentermsarchive.deployment.engine.all
+• ansible-playbook opentermsarchive.deployment.deploy